Tangential Casimir force in the misaligned system: Magnetic media, real conductors, and a torque: Concluding remarks

-In this work we have explored the tangential Casimir force in different directions.
-We extended the tangential force to magnetodielectrics, which provides novel measurable systems for further exploring the implications of the force.
-Then we revisited the tangential force for real metals.
-We investigated the forces for the Au-Au and the Al-Al plates using their room-temperature optical data by the Drude and the plasma treatments, respectively, and obtained the needed theoretical predictions for experimental verification of this force at room temperature.
-We also illustrated that the uncertainty in optical data obscures the theoretical predictions for the tangential force at small separations.
-Besides the tangential force, we discussed the torque from isotropic plates in the parallel configuration, which shows a simple way to induce torques for uncharged surfaces.
+The magnetic response is a basic electromagnetic property of matter, and its nontrivial role in the Casimir effect is now widely appreciated.
+To include the influence of magnetic response, we extended the tangential Casimir force to magnetic media, which, in a general sense, provides all the necessary descriptions of this effect for isotropic media.
+Future experimental investigation of the force will require reliable theoretical predictions for guiding and comparison, and the temperature would be the only important residual ambient factor in such experiments.
+Thus, we considered the tangential forces at room temperature for gold, aluminum, and nickel plates, using their temperature-dependent optical data, by the Drude and the plasma treatments, respectively, and the needed information for measurements performed at room temperature was provided.
+Besides the tangential force, we investigated a related effect that the torque between isotropic plates in the parallel configuration, which offers a simple way to induce torques for uncharged surfaces.